WakiMak/trentent.github.io-forked/_posts/2015-06-26-crystal-reports-13-and-appv-5-have-issues.md

 &nbsp;

 <div style="mso-layout-grid-align: none; mso-pagination: none; text-autospace: none;">
   <span lang="EN-US" style="font-family: Arial; font-size: 13.0pt;">259 total characters. Â At 260 characters or greater the installer fails with an error similar to the above.
-I&#8217;m not sure why the AppV5 path is significantly less, but it is for some reason.</span>
+I'm not sure why the AppV5 path is significantly less, but it is for some reason.</span>
 </div>

 <div style="mso-layout-grid-align: none; mso-pagination: none; text-autospace: none;">